chicago-forge-open-source/artisan-expedition-guide/OthersInRelationToArtisans.md

 - **Value Stories** - Experience can be expected to drive value stories toward a focus on the optimal UX.

 - **Review client research output** - The client will often have already gathered their own information about their problem.
 Artisans should expect Experience team members to review this research and output artifacts summarizing any valuable insights.
-Expected Output: Knowledge transfer / Reference Documents.
+Expected Output: *Knowledge transfer / Reference Documents*.

 - **User Research** - Experience team members will conduct a broad variety of user research.
 Artisans should expect the discoveries and the known deficiencies of this research to be clearly communicated via verbal knowledge transfer and shared artifacts.
 Expected Output: Knowledge transfer / Reference Documents.